alvinnws/advent-of-code/README.md

 Well making me do the same thing 4 billion times is sure to result in brute force not working.
 However, in my spite I realised that after some time, the total load at the end of one cycle drops into a repeating pattern.
 I tested the math to figure out which number in the pattern I have on the example input, which worked, then went straight to the full input.
 It did not take very long to reach the repeating pattern, and from there I calculated the answer.
 Not exactly a satisfying method to get the answer, however.
 ### 15-1
 Implementing a hashing algorithm, quite simple in contrast to some of the days that came before this.
+### 15-2
+Honestly, I took a little too long understanding what the question wanted.
+Implementation was not particularly difficult, a couple of errors that could quickly be spotted and fixed with the example input.
+Happy about day 15 overall.